|Faculty of Arts & Science

 3rd Floor, Woodsworth College, 119 St. George St.

-Students who do not intend to complete a course or courses must use the Student Web Service to cancel the course before the final date to cancel courses from the academic record (see Sessional Dates).
+Students who do not intend to complete a course or courses must cancel the course on ROSI (www.rosi.utoronto.ca) before the final date to cancel courses from the academic record (see Sessional Dates).
 Students still enrolled in a course after the final date to cancel the course will receive a grade for that course (unless Late Withdrawal is requested: see below for details).
 Not attending classes or ceasing to complete further course work or not writing the examination do not constitute grounds for cancellation without academic penalty from a course; the course remains on the record with the grade earned, including “0” for incomplete work.

 Students are not permitted to cancel or withdraw from a course in which an allegation of academic misconduct is pending from the time of the alleged offence until the final disposition of the accusation.

-Students who wish to cancel all their current courses, and do not intend to enrol in any other courses for the rest of the session (Fall, Winter or Summer) must cancel their registration on ROSI (www.rosi.utoronto.ca) or by notifying their College Registrar in writing.
+Students who wish to cancel all their current courses in a Fall/Winter or Summer session, and do not intend to enrol in any other courses for the rest of the session must cancel their registration on ROSI (www.rosi.utoronto.ca) or notify their College Registrar in writing.
 The cancellation of registration must be completed by the appropriate deadline in order for the student not to incur an academic penalty.
 Before any refund is authorized, they must:

 Fees are subject to change at any time by approval of the Governing Council.
 Tuition fees normally consist of academic fees (including instruction and library) and incidental/ancillary fees (including Hart House, Health Services, Athletics and student organizations).
 Additional ancillary fees may also be assessed for enrolment in some specific courses.
-Consult the Student Accounts web site or the Bursar of Trinity College.
+Consult the Student Accounts web site or the Bursar of Trinity College (Trinity students).

 Fees and Payment